thejackshelton/ui-compiler-idea/README.md

 The correct behavior for this case is to emit a build-time error or warning:

 ```
-[vite-plugin-qds-ui] QDS state property 'select.selectedLabels'
+[vite-plugin-qds-ui] QDS state property 'select.getSelectedLabels'
 is used as a JSX prop value for '<MyComponent labels={...}>'.

 State properties cannot be passed as props to other components because they
 require a Qwik context boundary.
 Options:
   1. Access the state inside <MyComponent> using the compiler transform.
   2. Use bind: binding if MyComponent supports it.
-  3. Pass the value (not the signal): {select.selectedLabels.value}
+  3. Pass the value (not the signal): {select.getSelectedLabels.value}
      Note: passing .value passes a snapshot, not a reactive signal.
 ```